-So you are considering buying cell salts or you bought them and are asking yourself "now what?"
-Hopefully this information will steer you in the right direction!
+If you're considering buying cell salts or you bought them and are asking yourself, "now what?" hopefully this information will steer you in the right direction!

 The medicine is infused throughout the tablet and is quick dissolving and very digestible.
 Cell salts are safe to use with other supplements or medications as there are no known contraindications.